Losant/losant-docs/docs/dashboards/external-website.md

+---
+description: Learn about including a external website on a Losant Dashboard.
+---

 # External Website

 The External Website Block allows you to display some other web page or status board along side Losant information on your Losant dashboard.